srishtii24/Coding-Problems/README.md

 # Coding-Problems
-This repo consists of solutions of my everyday coding problems practice.
+This repo consists of problems and their solutions of my everyday coding problems practice.